christopherchateau/marvelous/README.md

 # Marvelous
-Marvelous was a solo project completed in one week.
-I was randomly assigned the Marvel API to use as the main content source and 'parents of young children' as the target audience.
-My goal was to create a simple application that a parent could show to a child too young to read a comic book or watch many of the Marvel movies, in order to introduce them to the Marvel Universe.
-It could also be valuable to the parent of a child who is interested in Marvel to familiarize themselves with the content their child is digesting.
+Marvelous was a solo project completed in one week in Mod 3 at Turing.
+My goal was to create a simple, visual application that a parent could use to introduce a young child to the Marvel Universe.
+It could also be useful for a parent looking to familiarize themselves with the content their son or daughter is digesting.

 ### API's